FruityOkapi/E-Commerce_Backend/README.md

 ## Usage

+Make sure to make a .env file with:

+DB_NAME='ecommerce_db'

+DB_USER='INSERT_USER_HERE'

+DB_PASSWORD='INSERT_PASSWORD_HERE'

-Make sure to make a .env file with: then run the program with "npm start" and then just use insomnia URL requests to update the database.
+Then run the program with "npm start" and then just use insomnia URL requests to update the database.

 https://drive.google.com/file/d/1qYmqbQGwl1mzbfM9J4yZITtfSshEqoqm/view?usp=sharing